 I see therapy as an endeavor in which you and I work to explore obstacles in the way of your happiness.
 Painful relationships or critical self-judgments can impair your resiliency and motivation to effect the changes you’d like to see in your life.
 I can offer you a way to think about yourself, in an environment of trust, which will help you to fully inhabit and direct your life.

-I’ve been in practice for over twenty years, on Long Island and Manhattan, focusing on what I believe are our most basic needs: love and trust.
+I’ve been in practice for over thirty years, on Long Island and Manhattan, focusing on what I believe are our most basic needs: love, trust, security and stability.
 Without these internal building blocks, our relationships suffer, as does our confidence.
 My work with you will help to strengthen your foundation.

 I see adolescents, adults, couples and families.
 I have advanced training in eating disorders and have many years of experience engaged in parenting guidance, and have helped women through times of transition: issues around fertility and infertility and moving through the cycle of menopause.
 I’m currently interested in thinking about how yoga and meditation can be used to ease the experience(s) of trauma and stress.
 I teach and supervise at the Suffolk Institute for Psychotherapy and Psychoanalysis (SIPP).

 - University of Rochester, BA, 1981

 - Institute for Contemporary Psychotherapy, NYC, Certificate in Psychotherapy & Psychoanalysis, 1992